wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/7-exercise-client-side-web-parts.md

 In this exercise, you'll add and interact with SharePoint Framework-based client-side web parts in a SharePoint Online modern site collection.

 Open a browser and navigate to the developer site you created in the first exercise.
-If prompted, log in using your Work or School credentials.
+If prompted, sign in using your Work or School credentials.

 Select the **Pages** link in the left-hand Quick Launch navigation menu.